 Usually, the directors’ and officers’ liability Insurance policy covers the following:

 - Non-Profit Outside Directorship Liability

 - Estates and legal representatives of incapacitated or deceased insured individuals covered

 - Cover for the creation or acquisition of new Subsidiary companies (effective from the date of acquisition or creation)

 The D&O policy offers the following coverages:

 - It covers any loss or damage that the company may incur because of actions mistakenly taken in the individual capacity.
 As directors and officers under the Memorandum and Articles of Association

 - It includes loss or damage arising from claims made against directors and officers for any wrongful act done in their official capacity

-- It covers legal expenditure incurred with the written consent of the insurance companies arising out of the prosecution of any director or officer at any investigation, enquiry or other proceedings by the authority empowered to do so
+- Covers legal expenditure incurred with the written consent of the insurance companies arising out of the prosecution of a director or officer at any investigation, inquiry, or other proceedings by the authority empowered to do so

-- It covers expenses incurred by the company’s shareholders in pursuance of a claim against a director/officer for which the insurance company is legally obliged to pay, as per the court’s direction
+- It covers expenses incurred by the company’s shareholders in pursuance of a claim against managerial personnel for which the insurance company is legally obliged to pay, as per the court’s direction

 - It provides indemnity to the legal heirs or legal representatives of the director/officer if the director or officer becomes insolvent

 The sacking of Cyrus Mistry as the chairman of Tata Group and its fallout with the company may now trigger a claim under the Directors & Officers Liability Insurance (D&O) policy which the company had purchased in 2013.